-During the current survey, flows were low with both sites having a clear slow flow.
-The survey was performed in the mid-morning, and the water temperature had a narrow range (16.4 - 16.6°C).
+During the current survey, flows were low with both sites having a clear, uncoloured and slow flow.
+The survey was performed in the late morning, and the water temperature had a narrow range (16.5°C at both sites).
 Substrate comprised predominantly silt at both sites.

-Both sampling sites supported aquatic macrophytes, as is often typical of softer-bedded, slower-flowing habitats.
-These macrophytes provided partial shading of the bed at both sites, even though they were only present on the edges at site 3.
-A slippery film of algae was noted at both sites, and the amount of iron oxide sediment at site 4 was significant.
+Both sampling sites supported aquatic macrophytes, as is often typical of softer-bedded, slower-flowing habitats, although they were only present on the edges at site 4.
+Both sites were unshaded and no obvious algal growth was noted at either site during this survey.
+However, it was noted that site 4 was severely impacted by iron oxide sedimentation, most likely due to the upstream piping activities.